udayprksh/angular-exercise/README.md

 ## Development server

+Step 1.
+Git clone `git clone https://github.com/udayprksh/angular-exercise.git`

+Step 2.
+Go to inside the direcory `cd angular-exercise`

+Step 3.
+Run `npm install`

-Run `ng serve` for a dev server.
+Step 4.
+Run `npm start` to start the dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding